mqchen/static_files_compressor/static_files_compressor/README.md

 It also caches the request's response in a file on the server to save processing time.

+## How to install

+- Extract archive and move the directory `static_files_compressor` to your extensions directory.
+- Enable it in Symphony

 ## How to use

 **Instead of referencing all your css/js files seperately like this:**